wallabyway/autodesk-tandem.github.io/API_docs.md

 ![Docs_02](./img/docs_02.png)
 ![Docs_03](./img/docs_03.png)

 This same property value can also come from a document that has already been imported into this Facility (but is not assigned to this particular asset).
 In this case, you must first retrieve the internally stored URN of the document within Tandem.
+Use the /twins/:twinID endpoint to get information about the Facility, which includes the internal document URNs.
 See the payload to the /mutate call below for an example.

 ![Docs_04](./img/docs_04.png)
 ![Docs_05](./img/docs_05.png)